 When a person reports test results online, they are sharing information with DHSC, who may then share the information with a GP, local government, NHS, and Public Health England.
 This is so that they can offer health services and guidance if someone needs to self-isolate.
 They might also use data anonymously (a person’s name or contact information) to research COVID-19, and improve our understanding of the virus.

 For more information on how personal data is used for testing please see the detailed privacy notice below.

 Webinar for parents

-A webinar for all parents will be take on Wednesday, 10th March at 19:00.
-Parents will be able to ask questions at that webinar, and an FAQ will be sent out to parents after the event based on questions from parents.
+A webinar for all parents took place on Wednesday, 10th March at 19:00.
+Parents were able to ask questions at the webinar, and an FAQ was sent out to parents after the event based on questions from parents.
+That FAQ is below.

-The following link will take you to the webinar, and after the event, to a link to its recording.
+The following link will take you to a recording of the webinar.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.